 Mesh as a Particle Size Measure

-To be more precise, particle sizes are often described as mesh size groups, defined by two sieves.
+To be more precise, are often described as mesh size groups, defined by two sieves.
 For example, the 50–100 mesh particle size group means particles that pass through a 50-mesh sieve but are retained on a 100-mesh sieve.
 In practical notation, this can be expressed as <50 mesh and >100 mesh, clearly indicating the upper and lower size limits.
 Understanding this convention is essential, because mesh numbers decrease as particle size increases, which can initially feel counter-intuitive.
 A 50–100 mesh fraction is therefore smaller than 50 mesh material and larger than 100 mesh material.

-Particle size groups can be expressed in several equivalent ways:
+can be expressed in several equivalent ways:

-- Mesh range: 50–100 mesh
+- Mesh range:

-- Inequality form: <50 mesh and >100 mesh
+- Inequality form:

 - Micron range: approximately 300 µm down to 150 µm (depending on sieve standard)